UPDATED THURSDAY, NOVEMBER 12 AT 3:30 PM EDT

 New. $3 Billion Investing in Canada Infrastructure Program: COVID-19 Resilience stream.
 A new temporary COVID-19 Resilience stream, has been created to provide provinces and territories with added flexibility to fund quick-start, short-term projects that might not otherwise be eligible under the existing funding streams.
 The new stream will support the following types of projects: Retrofits, repairs and upgrades for municipal, territorial, provincial and Indigenous buildings, health infrastructure and schools; COVID-19 response infrastructure, including measures to support physical distancing; Active transportation infrastructure, including parks, trails, foot bridges, bike lanes and multi-use paths; and Disaster mitigation and adaptation projects, including natural infrastructure, flood and fire mitigation, and tree planting and related infrastructure.

 Agriculture and Agri-food Sector

-- NEW. $9.2M for Youth Employment.
+- $9.2M for Youth Employment.
 This money will enhance the Youth Employment and Skills Program (YESP) and fund up to 700 new positions for youth in the agriculture industry.
 YESP will provide agriculture employers up to 50% of the cost of hiring a Canadian youth up to $14k.